Home Asset Allocation How to Buy Gold in Singapore — A Complete Guide for Singapore...

 If you’re cost-conscious and have access to a US brokerage, the US-listed GLDM with a 0.10% expense ratio is very attractive — but do keep in mind the US estate tax implications.

-For investors who want to start small, the OCBC Precious Metals Account is a good option with its very low 0.01 oz minimum — although the new LionGlobal ETF at ~S$6.50 per unit gives it a run for its money.
+For investors who want to start small, the OCBC Precious Metals Account is a good option with its very low 0.01 oz minimum purchase.

-For investors who want physical gold they can hold, the bullion dealers like BullionStar or UOB’s Main Branch are the way to go.
+For investors who want physical gold they can hold, the bullion dealers like BullionStar (near Clarke Quay MRT) or UOB’s Main Branch are the way to go.

 One thing I would caution — with gold at all time highs above US$5,000 per ounce, I would be careful about going all-in at one price.